 Every now and then I felt the desire of being away from the big city of Auckland.
 And even though the ocean was next to my door, it was sometimes not enough.
 So I often decided to rent a car and to leave the big city with it´s skyscrapers and the tower behind me and would just drive, sometimes as far as the road would go.

 So let me show you where i went.

 Welcome to Mount Maunganui

-Mount Maunganui is a vibrant place and has everything you need for a relaxing time with a beautiful esplanade, cute little shops and boutiques, art galleries, restaurants and cafes and many outdoor activities, like Swimming and Surfing, playing golf and many more.
-It is very famous by locals and people from the big city to spend some time off here, but will never be crowded, as the beach goes beyond the horizon.
+Mount Maunganui is a vibrant place and has everything you need for a relaxing time.
+It has a beautiful esplanade, cute little shops and boutiques, art galleries, restaurants and cafes and many outdoor activities, like Swimming and Surfing, playing golf and many more.
+It is very famous by locals and people from the big city to spend some time off here.
+But it will never be crowded, as the beach goes beyond the horizon.
 Hundred kilometers of coast line go on and on and on.

 No wonder the beach has been rated on Trip Adviser as New Zealands #1 Best Beach 2019.
 Wanna learn how to surf?
 This might be the place for you!

 Sometimes I would also call it Little Kiwi Paradise 🙂

 With palm trees and only a three hour drive away from Auckland.

 Over here you will have most of the sun in the North Island which makes this place even more happier.